deatrich/doc-with-pandoc-markdown/setup-files.md

 Pandoc allows you to add syntax highlighting to enhance and differentiate the syntax in computer languages, scripting or other relevant digital output.
-Highlighted text immediately clarifies the different functionality in the target text.
+Highlighted text visually clarifies the different functionality in the target text.

 You can get a list of the languages which Pandoc can present with syntax
 highlighting: